Elihu Yale (captain): Biography

 Initially a blacksmith, he became wealthy from his ventures.
 He was among the first manufacturers in Connecticut at the time, being a pioneer in the manufacturing of bayonets and scythes.
 Bayonets were used as ancillary weapons at war while scythes were used by farmers for mowing grass and harvesting crops.
 He also became one of the largest landholders in Wallingford.
 For his role in the war, he is recognized as a Patriot of the Revolution by the Daughters of the American Revolution.
 His son Ira Yale would follow in his footsteps and become a pewter manufacturer.
 He was the pewter master of Lemuel Johnson Curtis and William Elton.
 They acquired his enterprise in 1835 and started the firm Curtis & Hall, German silver and Britannia Ware manufacturers.

 Manufacturer Ashbil Griswold would also acquire land in the Northern part of Meriden, Connecticut from Ira Yale to start his pewter and block tin business.
 Ira Yale's third cousins were Union Army major general William Tecumseh Sherman, Judge Charles Taylor Sherman, United States Senator and United States Secretary of State John Sherman, Warden Thomas Mott Osborne, and United States Attorney General T. McKeen Chidsey.
 Capt.
 Yale's brother was also a blacksmith.
 The brothers were the uncles of Eliza Yale, grandmother of philanthropist Laura A. Wood who married the son of Connecticut Lieutenant Governor Julius Catlin, and of fur merchant James Murray Yale, who had his name given to Yaletown in Downtown Vancouver.

 They were also the granduncles of Boston sailmaker Rufus M. Yale.
 Another of Capt.
-Yale's brother, Nathaniel Yale, became the great-grandfather of Judge George Edwin Lawrence, partner of Lt.
+Yale's brother, Nathaniel Yale, became the great-grandfather of Judge George Edwin Lawrence, father of Senator Edwin W. Lawrence and partner of Lt.
 Col. and Congressman Charles Herbert Joyce.
 He was the father of Vermont state attorney Robert A. Lawrence, who married the granddaughter of Senator Augustus P. Hunton.